Henry A. Wallace: 1948 presidential election

 Many in the PCA favored the establishment of a third party, but other longtime Wallace allies warned him against leaving the Democratic Party.
-On December 29, 1947, Wallace launched a third party campaign, declaring, "we have assembled a Gideon's Army, small in number, powerful in conviction ...
-We face the future unfettered, unfettered by any principal but the general welfare".
-He was backed by many Hollywood and Broadway celebrities, and intellectuals.
-Among his prominent supporters were Rexford Tugwell, Congressmen Vito Marcantonio and Leo Isacson, musicians Paul Robeson and Pete Seeger, and future presidential nominee George McGovern.
+On December 29, 1947, Wallace launched a third-party campaign, declaring, "we have assembled a Gideon's Army, small in number, powerful in conviction ...
+We face the future unfettered, unfettered by any principle but the general welfare".
+He was backed by many intellectuals and Hollywood and Broadway celebrities.
+Among his prominent supporters were Rexford Tugwell, Congressmen Vito Marcantonio and Leo Isacson, actress Ava Gardner, musicians Paul Robeson and Pete Seeger, and future presidential nominee George McGovern.
 Calvin Baldwin became Wallace's campaign manager and took charge of fundraising and ensuring that Wallace appeared on as many state ballots as possible.
-Wallace's first choice for running mate, Claude Pepper, refused to leave the Democratic Party, but Democratic Senator Glen H. Taylor of Idaho agreed to serve as Wallace's running mate.
-Wallace accepted the endorsement of the American Communist Party, stating, "I'm not following their line.
+Wallace's first choice for running mate, Claude Pepper, refused to leave the Democratic Party.
+O. John Rogge actively sought to be Wallace's running mate, but was from the same state as Wallace, which would prevent New York electors from voting for them.
+Rogge was also unknown outside the eastern United States.
+Democratic Senator Glen H. Taylor of Idaho agreed to serve as Wallace's running mate.

+Wallace accepted the endorsement of the American Communist Party, saying: "I'm not following their line.
 If they want to follow my line, I say God bless 'em".
 Truman responded to Wallace's left-wing challenge by pressing for liberal domestic policies, while pro-ADA liberals like Hubert Humphrey, Robert F. Wagner, and James Roosevelt linked Wallace to the Soviet Union and the Communist Party.
-Many Americans came to see Wallace as a fellow traveler to Communists, a view that was reinforced by Wallace's refusal to condemn the 1948 Czechoslovak coup d'état.
+Many Americans came to see Wallace as a fellow traveler to Communists, a view reinforced by Wallace's refusal to condemn the 1948 Czechoslovak coup d'état.
 In early 1948, the CIO and the AFL both rejected Wallace, with the AFL denouncing him as a "front, spokesman, and apologist for the Communist Party".
 With Wallace's foreign policy views overshadowing his domestic policy views, many liberals who had previously favored his candidacy returned to the Democratic fold.

 Wallace embarked on a nationwide speaking tour to support his candidacy, encountering resistance in both the North and South.
 He openly defied the Jim Crow regime in the South, refusing to speak before segregated audiences.
 Time magazine, which opposed Wallace's candidacy, described him as "ostentatiously" riding through the towns and cities of the segregated South "with his Negro secretary beside him".
 A barrage of eggs and tomatoes were hurled at Wallace and struck him and his campaign members during the tour.
 State authorities in Virginia sidestepped enforcing their own segregation laws by declaring Wallace's campaign gatherings private parties.
 The Pittsburgh Press began publishing the names of known Wallace supporters.
 Scores of Wallace supporters in colleges and high schools lost their positions.
+A supporter of Zionism, Wallace sought to deny Truman Jewish votes by promising to end the arms embargo on Israel, which was currently fighting the 1948 Arab–Israeli War.